-4.3 INSURANCE INTERMEDIARIES
+5.4 INSURANCE INTERMEDIARIES

 Insurance intermediaries comprise insurance agents and insurance brokers.
-More detailed comments on their respective roles and legal requirements appear elsewhere in these Notes (see especially 5.2 below), but considering them under the topic of the structure of the Hong Kong Insurance Industry, we should note the following:
+More detailed comments on their respective roles and legal requirements appear elsewhere in these Notes (see especially 6.2 below), but considering them under the topic of the structure of the Hong Kong Insurance Industry, we should note the following:

-- (a) Licensing/Registration/Authorization: Before 23 September 2019, insurance intermediaries in Hong Kong were required by the Insurance Ordinance1 to be formally registered with a self-regulatory organization or authorised directly by the insurance regulator (albeit in reality virtually all intermediaries chose the former route), as the case may be.
-With effect from 23 September 2019, all insurance intermediaries are instead required to be licensed directly by the Insurance Authority. (see 5.2.1 below). - (b) Qualifications: Before being licensed, an applicant must satisfy certain criteria.
-These will be considered in detail later. (see Chapter 5). - (c) Role: While insurance may be arranged direct with an insurer, i.e. without using an insurance intermediary, but this is not the norm, especially in Long Term Business.
-That said, more and more direct transactions of insurance business are seen in the local market.
-With complex commercial risks, it is quite normal for an insurance broker to be engaged, in view of the wide experience and independent expertise which they are generally seen to possess.
-It is therefore quite clear that insurance intermediaries have, and are very likely to continue to have, an important role in the structure of the Hong Kong insurance industry.
+(a) Licensing/Registration/Authorization: Before 23 September 2019, insurance intermediaries in Hong Kong were required by the Insurance Ordinance1 to be formally registered with a self-regulatory organization or authorised directly by the insurance regulator (albeit in reality virtually all intermediaries chose the former route), as the case may be.
+With effect from 23 September 2019, all insurance intermediaries are instead required to be licensed directly by the Insurance Authority.
+(See 6.2.1 below.)